Developing forensic statement analysis standards to fight CAE: A victim centred approach

 - Niš, April 28, 2021 (32 participants).

-Analysis and guidelines for broader public
+Analysis and guidelines

 The Analysis of the collection of relevant literature presents a comprehensive overview of the scientific forensic literature that has been used in the establishment of forensic statement analysis (FSA).
 The research and educational material is focused on the linguistic aspect of forensic investigation, but also includes general forensic topics, which need to be taken into account within the realization of the project.